radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 ### Unaffected Systems

 There are a number of systems which are not vulnerable to this attack.
-The most important ones are systems which only perform EAP authentication, such as with 802.1X / WPA enterprise.
+The most important ones are systems which only perform EAP authentication, such as with 802.1X / WPA Enterprise.
 The EAP over RADIUS protocol is defined in {{RFC3579, Section 3.3}} which states explicitly:

 > If any packet type contains an EAP-Message attribute it MUST also contain a Message-Authenticator.